-Other transportation expenses include taxi, bus, and streetcar fares; road, bridge, and ferry tolls; parking fees; and other costs directly related to transporting Employees to and from temporary work locations.
+Other transportation expenses include taxi, bus, shuttles, ride shares, and streetcar fares; road, bridge, and ferry tolls; parking fees; and other costs directly related to transporting Employees to and from temporary work or travel locations.

 Transportation expenses not covered include: personal travel, traffic and parking violations and emergency repairs on private vehicles.